CFCorp/CFsAPI/README.md

 - i don't recommend using my stuff but only for testing purposes (maybe)

 # Requirements:
-- webserver (Apache/Nginx, PHP, MySQL)
+- web server (Apache/Nginx, PHP, MySQL)
 - redis

 ### How to setup for dummy's